ASR-project/Multilingual-PR/README.md

 - [ ] Explore the dataset on Mozilla common voices (https://commonvoice.mozilla.org/fr) available on HuggingFace? (https://huggingface.co/datasets/common_voice & https://huggingface.co/mozilla-foundation)
 - [ ] Understand how phoible works
+- [ ] Wandb display using Hugging Face ? :
+    - [ ] Phoneme Error Rate (train and validation)
+    - [ ] Loss values (train and validation)
+    - [ ] some validation audio files with phoneme in labels and predictions ?
 - [ ] Get the features from a pre-trained model (Wav2Vec, HuBert and WavLM) on HuggingFace on the retrieved dataset
     - Wav2Vec : https://huggingface.co/facebook/wav2vec2-base
     - HuBert